Updated on November 29, 2022

 #8 – Steam

 A longtime ally in home care, a good steam cleaner (we like the Dupray) or vacuum is essential to improving the living conditions in your home.
-Use it on your mattress to get untold nights of dirt and grime buildup from the bed.
+Use it on your mattress to get untold nights of dirt, grime, and shed human skin cells from the bed.

 You can also use this combo on carpets, drapes, and upholstered furniture.
 Steam cleaning pulls even years-old filth out of fabric, so having a steam vac in the house is always a good idea.